acse-srm3018/DeeplearningProxy/README.md

 Fully-convolutional neural networks can represent a way to scale the proposed approach to a whole oilfield.
 Experiments with whole and real cases are retained for future work.
 Proposed meta modelling approach is based on the idea of forecasting in latent variable space.
 The same idea was used in to approximate the dynamics of an environment with high-dimensional state space for model-based.

 ## Dataset
-You can download dataset from below googlr drive [link](https://drive.google.com/drive/folders/16o2DW8kXaXbDh7FrD_63uHNi4N1ffEk0?usp=sharing)
+You can download dataset from below google drive [link](https://drive.google.com/drive/folders/16o2DW8kXaXbDh7FrD_63uHNi4N1ffEk0?usp=sharing)

 ## References
 Turgay Ertekin, J.H.
 Abou-Kassem, and G.R.
 King.Basic Applied Reservoir Simulation.
 SPE Textbook SeriesVol.
 7, 2001.